-- Derived from: coconut
+- Derived from: Coconut

 - Pronunciation: (e-thəlˈ\hek-səl\ˈglis-rən)

-- Type: Synthetic
+- Type: Natural, biodegradable

 Aerts, O., Verhulst, L., Goossens, A. Ethylhexylglycerin: a low-risk, but highly relevant, sensitizerin ‘hypo-allergenic’ cosmetics" Contact Dermatitis 74, 281–288

 Cosmetic Ingredient Review

 Google Patents